 What if depression continues?

-Symptoms of unresolved grief can include:
+Other symptoms of unresolved grief can include:

 - an ongoing sense of numbness or disbelief that the person has died

-- spending a lot of time thinking about how the person died
+- avoiding thinking about the person

 - ongoing low mood